 Mexico’s Yutacán Peninsula is a popular vacation destination known for its beaches and rowdy nightlife, and its Riviera Maya is particularly well-known for its top-tier all-inclusive resorts, boutique hotels and fine dining restaurants located right along the beach.
 The area also has some wonderful secret spots such as magical cenotes and ancient Mayan sites.

-Spanning about 96 miles along the English Channel in southern England, the Jurassic Coast is characterized by impressive rock formations dating back to the Triassic, Jurassic and Cretaceous periods.
-Along its beautiful beaches, you’ll find arches, stack rocks and pinnacles, as well as secret coves produced by these formations.
+Spanning about 95 miles along the English Channel in southern England, the Jurassic Coast is characterized by impressive rock formations dating back to the Triassic, Jurassic and Cretaceous periods.
+Along its beautiful beaches you’ll find arches, stack rocks, pinnacles and secret coves produced by these formations.

-The Maltese island of Gozo has a more rural character, with less development than the island of Malta itself; this makes for quieter beaches such as Ramla Bay, known for its colorful sands.
+The Maltese island of Gozo is far less popular with travelers than the island of Malta itself.
+This makes for quieter beaches such as Ramla Bay, known for its colorful sands.
 Gozo’s coastline is also characterized by limestone rock formations and stunning Maltese architecture.

 Sea stacks and sea cliffs are prominent features of the coast of Oregon, which is lined by a lot of greenery and views of mountains in the distance.
 Cannon Beach, one of the most underrated beach towns in America, is located here, known for its 235-foot-tall Haystack Rock.

 Enjoy some of the best of the Irish countryside with a drive along the coast of the Dingle Peninsula, where you’ll see plenty of scenic mountains, gently rolling hills and wonderful beaches lined by impressive cliffs.
 Located in southwestern Ireland in County Kerry, the peninsula is gorgeously green and filled with photo opportunities.